(Chris Miller, 2007)

 Video:

-This HD DVD release does a great job of exhibiting the movie’s cartoony atmosphere.
-The 1.85:1 1080p image is bright and vivid (as far as standard definition goes), but surprisingly, as with the SD DVD, many shots are rather soft.
+This SD DVD release does a great job of exhibiting the movie’s cartoony atmosphere.
+The 1.78:1 anamorphic widescreen image is bright and vivid (as far as standard definition goes), but surprisingly, many shots are very soft (to the point of being blurry).
 Also, Shrek the Third was rendered in a flat style that is not as breathtaking as what you get with Ratatouille or The Incredibles.
 Then again, this movie is a cartoon with no ambitions about being appreciated as Art.

 Audio:

-You can also watch the movie with separate DD Plus 5.1 French and Spanish dubs.
-Optional English, English SDH, French, and Spanish subtitles support the audio.
+Those of you without 5.1 sound systems should watch Shrek the Third with the DD 2.0 surround English track.
+You can also watch the movie with DD 5.1 French and DD 2.0 surround Spanish dubs.
+Optional English, Spanish, and French subtitles support the audio.

 Extras: